bgrissin/K8S-Cassandra/cassandra-px/README.md

-For this test we use volumes that are dynamically created and managed by PX by adding the storage volume configurations into a storageclass.
+For this lab we use volumes that are dynamically created and managed by PX by adding the storage volume configurations into a storageclass.
+If you look at the cassandra-px directory structure you will see an Storageclass directory and a few yaml definitions in that directory that are used to install and run PX on each cluster node, and a storageclass definition file that is used by the cassandra statefulset PODs.

-The volumes in this lab are also consumed by cassandra stateful PODs that are also deployed via a K8S statefulset service using a headless service called cassandra.
+The volumes in this lab are used by cassandra stateful PODs and also are also deployed via a K8S statefulset service using a headless service called cassandra.
 The difference in this lab from the local volume  lab, is that volumes being used by PODs are dynamically created and managed on nodes that need a volume where a cassandra POD is scheduled.
-Each Cassandra POD is also configured for Cassandra to use 2 replicas.
+Each Cassandra POD is also configured for Cassandra to consist of two replicas.

 Scripts are also provided for starting, stopping or obtaining status of the cassandra cluster

 start-cassandra.sh
 stop-cassandra.sh
 status-check.sh

 On the master K8S node as the user (joeuser) configured for use with kubectl, cd into the cassandra-px directory.
 You should see several files similar to what is shown below.